hhandoko/hhandoko.github.io/_posts/2017-07-27-beginning-scala-programming.md

 #### "I am a Java developer"

 I'm glad to hear that, it means you are already familiar with the Java ecosystem and should have a head-start in Scala programming.
 However, besides learning the language, I would also recommend you to spend a bit of time to learn SBT (Scala Build Tool).
-While you can use Maven or Gradle for Scala projects, it will be a far more pleasant experience to use SBT:
+While you can use Maven or Gradle for Scala projects, SBT will be a far more pleasant experience:

 * [SBT: The Missing Tutorial](https://github.com/shekhargulati/52-technologies-in-2016/blob/master/02-sbt/README.md) gives a quick rundown of SBT basics.
 * [SBT in Action](https://www.manning.com/books/sbt-in-action) covers SBT in depth, from extending your project workflow to creating plugins.